Logan TUBACHRISTMAS Details

 Samuel J. Teuscher

-After a 2-year hiatus, Sam returns as the co-coordinator for the Logan event.
-At age 21, he is already a veteran of TUBACHRISTMAS, this being the Sam's eighth TUBACHRISTMAS (seventh in Logan).
+At age 24, he is already a veteran of TUBACHRISTMAS, this being the Sam's 13th TUBACHRISTMAS (12th in Logan).
 Sam played euphonium his first year, but has played tuba ever since.
-Currently, Sam played tuba in the bands and sang in the choirs at Green Canyon High School.
+Sam played tuba in the bands and sang in the choirs at Green Canyon High School.
 He has also played in the Cache Community Wind Symphony and on trombone with the Cache Community Big Band.
-In addition, Sam has performed in various musical theatre productions including at school and with Cache Theatre Company, Four Seasons Theatre Company, and Utah Festival Opera and Musical Theatre (UFOMT) Conservatory.
-Sam is currently a music student at Utah State University.
+He studied vocal performance at Utah State University and participated in various opera/musical theatre performances while there!
+In addition, Sam has performed in various musical theatre productions around cache valley!
+He is currently working as a brass instrument repair technician at Summerhays music in Layton and Murray.
+As well as an actor between the Ogden and Salt Lake areas!

 Sponsors & Acknowledgements